taochen/mmo-fse-2021/README.md

-# MMO: A Meta-Multi-Objectivization Model for Software Configuration Tuning
+# Multi-Objectivizing Software Configuration Tuning

 This repository contains the data and code for the following paper: